freenas/freenas-docs/userguide/vms.rst

 * :guilabel:`Power (Red)` starts the VM.

-* :guilabel:`Edit` changes VM settings.
-This includes the option to :guilabel:`Clone` a VM.
-This copies the VM to a new VM.
-The new VM is given the same name as the original, with *_cloneN* appended, where *N* is the number of the clone.
+* :guilabel:`Edit` changes VM settings, and includes an option to :guilabel:`Clone` an existing VM.
+Cloning makes a copy of the VM.
+  The new clone has :samp:`_clone{N}` added to the name, where :samp:`{N}` is the number of the clone.

 When a VM is already running, these buttons are available:

 * :guilabel:`Power (Green)` shuts down the VM.

-* :guilabel:`Power off` immediately halts the VM, equivalent to disconnecting the power on a physical computer.
+* :guilabel:`Power off` immediately halts the VM.
+This is equivalent to disconnecting the power to a physical computer.

-* :guilabel:`Connect` displays options to connect to the VM with either :guilabel:`VNC` or the :guilabel:`Serial` shell.
+* :guilabel:`Connect` displays options to connect to the VM.
+This can include :guilabel:`VNC`, a :guilabel:`Serial` shell, or other options.
 For :guilabel:`VNC`, the VM must have a VNC device with :guilabel:`Web Interface` enabled.